All Episodes

 I don't mind citing individual studies.

-I don't because usually I've looked at them, I've read the studies, I in wherever uh I was unfamiliar with it, I would go and read about the methodology so I can tell whether that methodology is could be validly applied to whatever the hell we were looking at, whatever the issue was under contention, because I come from tech world and it can be proven.
+I don't, because usually I've looked at them, I've read the studies, wherever I was unfamiliar with it, I would go and read about the methodology so I can tell whether that methodology could be validly applied to whatever the hell we were looking at, whatever the issue was under contention, because I come from tech world and it can be proven.

 This is true even in the medical shit.